 Any type of material that encourages user participation to convey its message is considered interactive content.
 As a result, the content experience shifts from passive consumption to active participation.
 Calculators, quizzes, ebooks, videos, and animated infographics can all contain interactive elements.

 This is a common confusion.
-People think that creating content and publishing it on the website is content marketing.
+People think creating content and publishing it on the website is content marketing.
 In fact, we hear this also from clients who call us (Justwords) for our content marketing services.
 Well, to answer the question, content and content marketing are not the same.
-In fact, content creation is one part of the whole content marketing journey.
+Content creation is one part of the whole content marketing journey.

 To put things in perspective, content can be anything that conveys a piece of information or an experience using writing, video, or audio as a medium.
 For example, what you’re reading right now is content.
 The 4 million pictures uploaded on Instagram in the past hour are content.
 All 800 million videos on YouTube are also content.

 What is content marketing?
 We have created a very detailed pillar page to answer this question and you can read it here.
-To explain it very simply, content marketing is a strategic digital marketing technique that uses strategy to build content regularly, and then distribute that content so that it reaches a very targeted audience, and prompts the buyer to take a profitable action (purchase).
+To explain it simply, content marketing is a strategic digital marketing technique that uses strategy to build content regularly and then distribute that content so that it reaches a very targeted audience and prompts the buyer to take a profitable action (purchase).
 Also, this is not just any content that is created.
-Please note that content here is created to resolve the queries/pain points that your buyer has when he begins his search.
-The brand uses content marketing to appear again and again in front of the buyer, at various stages of his buying journey – Awareness, Interest, Desire, Purchase.
-At every stage content is used to shape the user’s buying journey and influence his choices.
+Please note that content here is created to resolve your buyer’s queries/pain points when he begins his search.
+The brand uses content marketing to appear repeatedly in front of the buyer at various stages of his buying journey – Awareness, Interest, Desire, Purchase.
+At every stage, content shapes the user’s buying journey and influences his choices.
 At every stage, the focus is to build trust about the brand.
-As trust starts getting built through content, the buyer is much more likely to purchase from that brand.
-It is for this reason content marketing is called pull marketing as opposed to push marketing.
+As trust builds through content, the buyer is likelier to purchase from that brand.
+For this reason, content marketing is called pull marketing instead of push marketing.

 So, hope you understand now that content marketing means much more than just creating the above content formats.
 Content marketing is about using your content to better the lives of your readers in someway.

-The simple answer is you just get more value from content than from paid forms of advertising.
-Also once created, a good content piece (backed by the right strategy) will continue to draw traffic and leads to your website consistently.
+The simple answer is that you just get more value from content than from paid forms of advertising.
+Also, once created, a good piece of content (backed by the right strategy) will continue to consistently draw traffic and leads to your website.

-Also another great thing about content marketing, is that it is organic marketing.
+Another great thing about content marketing is that it is organic marketing.
 What does this mean?
-You do not pay Google the huge bucks to keep showing in the ad results (which appears above the organic results).
+You do not pay Google huge bucks to keep showing up in the ad results (which appear above the organic results).

 Content marketing helps you show up organically.
 This piece of content that we created on “the top 15 content writing agencies in India” has been ranking and getting us organic leads.